Mapping dynamical systems into chemical reactions: Background theory

+\textbf{Remark}.
+One can also define a \emph{robust solution} of~$(\ref{eq:dyn})$ by localizing the set $\mathbb{K}$ from Definition~\ref{def:robustness}.
+In particular, a solution of DS~$(\ref{eq:dyn})$ is robust if in each of its neighborhood DS~$(\ref{eq:dyn3})$ with sufficiently small $\mu > 0$ has a qualitatively equivalent solution; for a more precise definition, see Appendix~\ref{app:background}.

-Two important classes of solutions of dynamical systems are hyperbolic equilibria and hyperbolic limit cycles.
-An equilibrium $\mathbf{y}^*$ is a time-independent solution of~$(\ref{eq:dyn})$; loosely speaking, it is hyperbolic if other nearby solutions either exponentially move towards or away from $\mathbf{y}^*$.
+Two important classes of solutions of DSs are hyperbolic equilibria and limit cycles.
+An equilibrium $\mathbf{y}^*$ is a time-independent solution of~$(\ref{eq:dyn})$; it is hyperbolic if other nearby solutions either exponentially move towards or away from $\mathbf{y}^*$.
 A limit cycle $\mathbf{y}_{\tau}$ is a time-periodic solution of~$(\ref{eq:dyn})$ with period $\tau > 0$; hyperbolicity has analogous meaning as for equilibria; see Appendix~\ref{app:background} for more details.
-These two classes of solutions are robust~\cite{Perko,Kuznetsov}.
+These two classes of solutions are robust~\cite{Perko,Kuznetsov}. \bcol{More broadly, hyperbolicity can be defined for any solution of a DS, and one can show that hyperbolic solutions are robust~\cite{Wiggins}[Theorem 3.6.4].}